stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 04 - Generate and Test.md

 3. Architectures

 Referring back to the guards and prisoners problem, a typical _dumb_ generator will generate all possible scenarios and a _dumb_ tester will eliminate scenarios based on specific rules.

+## Smart Testers

+A smart tester will not only remove scenarios based on rules, it will also check for identical states.